sbi-dev/sbi/docs/docs/tutorial/markdown_files/01_gaussian_amortized.md

 ## Amortized inference
 Note that we have not yet provided an observation to the inference procedure.
 In fact, we can evaluate the posterior for different observations without having to re-run inference.
 This is called amortization.
 An amortized posterior is one that is not focused on any particular observation.
-Naturally, if the diversity of observations is large, any of the inference methods will need to run many simulations for the resulting posterior to perform well across these diverse observations.
+Naturally, if the diversity of observations is large, any of the inference methods will need to run a sufficient number of simulations for the resulting posterior to perform well across these diverse observations.

 Let's say we have two observations `x_o_1 = [0,0,0]` and `x_o_2 = [2,2,2]`: